 Dr. Kimes and Associates can apply fluoride as gel, varnish or foam to the teeth.
 Toothpastes and mouth rinses do not contain as much fluoride as is found in these treatments.
 Gels can be painted on or applied via a mouth guard; varnishes are painted onto the teeth; foam treatments are put into a mouth guard and worn for one to four minutes.

 One out of every two American adults aged 30 and over has periodontal (gum) disease, according to recent findings from the Centers for Disease Control and Prevention (CDC).
 Unhealthy gums are a red flag; they can be a warning sign of future tooth loss and the potential for stroke and heart disease.
-Patients can prevent gum disease by simply practicing good dental hygiene and attending routine checkups with Dr. Kimes and his team of caring professionals.
+Patients can prevent gum disease by simply practicing good dental hygiene and attending routine checkups with Dr. Kimes and his team of caring professionals providing preventative dentistry services.

 When gum disease is left untreated, it can advance and eventually cause tooth loss and even risks to your overall health.
 Routine checkups are vital to early detection, treatment, and control of these common dental health concerns.

 Oral Cancer Screenings During Dental Exam